magento/devdocs/src/marketplace/sellers/installation-and-varnish-test.md

 ## Tools and environments used

-Our test infrastructure follows the [recommended setup](https://devdocs.magento.com/guides/v2.4/install-gde/install-quick-ref.html) for the Magento environment.
+Our test infrastructure follows the [recommended setup](https://devdocs.magento.com/guides/v2.4/install-gde/install-quick-ref.html) for the Magento installation.
+Installation & Varnish Tests always run on the most up-to-date version of software compatible with Magento release.
 You may use [Magento Cloud Docker](https://devdocs.magento.com/cloud/docker/docker-development.html) to create a similar environment.

 Installation & Varnish Tests always use the latest patch version of Magento for release line claimed as supported.
 For each supported release line the entire test suite is performed on all compatible PHP versions.

-Versions of all other software required by Magento are most up-to-date compatible version on the day of Magento release.

 ### Additional Magento Configuration